 If you prefer using Terminal, you can execute the following command to install MySQL Workbench.

-sudo apt install mysql-workbench
+sudo apt update sudo apt install mysql-workbench

 Once installed, open MySQL Workbench to start using it via Ubuntu dash.
 Or, use the following command to run MySQL Workbench.